 - Current and future medical expenses

 - Vehicle and/or other property damage

 - Loss of life enjoyment

-Contact our experienced Newport Beach car accident attorneys as soon as possible after being injured or losing a loved one in a crash caused by a negligent driver.
-The attorneys at Sam & Ash Injury Law have helped hundreds of unjustly injured drivers, passengers, pedestrians, and others just like you.
+Contact our experienced car accident attorneys as soon as possible after being injured or losing a loved one in a crash caused by a negligent driver in Newport Beach, CA. The attorneys at Sam & Ash Injury Law have helped hundreds of unjustly injured drivers, passengers, pedestrians, and others just like you.
 We are down-to-earth attorneys who listen, care and want the best results possible for you.

 At Sam & Ash Injury Law, we understand the physical, emotional, and financial pain that car accident injuries cause.
 We want to help.
 Our attorneys will take the time to understand your needs and work to recover compensation that meets them.
 This personalized approach has enabled our attorneys to recover more than $400 million for clients throughout California and Nevada.

 Contact us today.
 Our lawyers are ready to handle your case and assist you every step of the way.
 Let us put our experience and resources to work for you now — because you deserve What’s Right.